waliullah14/ECE-1204_2210035/Lab 01/Lab Report 01.md

 ### Experiment No: 01
 ### Name of the Experiment: To Write a C++ program to store and display information for ten cars, including mileage, color, model, and brand.
 ### Theory:
-In C++ language, different classes and objects can be created and different problems can be solved easily reducing the length of the code.
-For declaring class the following syntax is followed:
+<p align = "justify" >In C++ language, different classes and objects can be created and different problems can be solved easily reducing the length of the code.
+For declaring class the following syntax is followed: </p>

 ```cpp
 class ClassName
 {